 - Dr Atikonda Mkochi-Mtenje (MUST; morphosyntax of Bantu languages)

 - Dr Jean Chavula (University of Malawi; morphosyntax of Bantu languages)

 - Dr Winfred Mkochi (University of Malawi; phonology)

 - Dr Jenneke van der Wal (LUCL; comparative morphosyntax, information structure)

 - Prof Maarten Mous (LUCL; descriptive and historical linguistics, language contact)

-Thanks to funding from the BaSIS project, there is no tuition fee for participants from Leiden or MUST, the consultants’ payment is covered, as well as lunch for the participants; recording equipment will be provided by the LUCL.
-Students coming from Leiden will therefore need to cover only their travel, any required vaccinations and malaria profylaxis, and basic living costs (see below for accommodation/meals cost).
+Thanks to funding from the BaSIS project, there is no tuition fee for participants from Leiden or Malawi, the consultants’ payment is covered, as well as lunch for the participants; and recording equipment will be provided by LUCL.
+Students coming from Leiden will therefore need to cover only their travel, any required vaccinations and malaria profylaxis, and basic living costs.

 Students at Leiden University can apply for a travel grant at the Leids UniversiteitsFonds (information in Dutch and English).
 Your application should reach the committee before the deadline, and if it is considered good enough, you will be invited for an interview.
 The deadline for application is 7 March (interview on 5 April).
 Applicants are informed of the outcome the day after the meeting.